 Specialities: Interior Architecture/Objects/Graphics

-Alyson Beaton is an independent designer obsessed with cities and city life.
+Alyson Beaton is an interdisciplinary designer obsessed with cities, city life and how nature/sustainability plays an important role in how our cities will evolve into the future.
 She studied Architecture (B.E.D.) at Texas A&M University and went on to complete an MFA in Visual Communication Design at the School of the Art Institute of Chicago in 2003.
-Her research began with her quest to understand suburban sprawl and the birth of the strip mall.
 She has taught and worked as a designer in Chicago and Austin.
-Her work includes authoring books, inventing products, and designing spaces that are centered around urbanism and city living.
+Her work includes authoring books, inventing products, creating textile patterns and designing spaces that are centered around city living.
 Her product line, Lille Huset Dollhouses, was invented to teach kids about home and neighborhood hoping that through play kids would engage the ideas she is working to spread.
 Her product line was sold worldwide.
-Her most recent work engages graphic patterns inspired by city life.
+Her most recent work is designing graphic patterns inspired by city life.
 Her love of making and being a part of a maker community has fueled her desire for thinking about how to keep makers living and working in cities through creative housing types.
-She participates in local pop up maker fairs selling her home goods.
+She participates in local pop up markets selling her home goods.

 Professor- University of Texas, Austin